Services

 In this guide, we’ll walk you through everything you need to know about retiring in Colombia – from visas and healthcare to taxes and lifestyle tips – so you can plan your move with clarity and confidence.

-Retirees can live well on $2,000 per month - while enjoying private healthcare and fresh, affordable food. -
+Many retirees report being comfortable in Colombia on roughly $1,200–$2,500+ per month - while enjoying private healthcare and fresh, affordable food.

 High-speed internet, metro systems, and international airports make Colombia one of the top places for retirees seeking comfort, access, and convenience.